Skip to content

 • Provide an API for making “suggestions” within an input which users can accept or reject to aid in data entry.

-While each of these is a discrete proposal for new APIs, and each has descrete use cases, the combination of these features unlock additional use cases and can allow developers to solve novel problems far more easily.
+While each of these is a discrete proposal for new APIs, and each has discrete use cases, the combination of these features unlock additional use cases and can allow developers to solve novel problems far more easily.

 A note on contenteditable

 Generally speaking, all of the above could be solved by utilising the contenteditable attribute.
 However, contenteditable is very complex to effectively utilise and has a litany of additional complexities to resolve, in order to get an equivalent experience (1, 2, 3), and has various longstanding compatibility issues (1, 2, 3, 4).
-While it’s possible to resolve cross-browser issues, the fundemental design of contenteditable requires a significant amount of work to migrate from traditional form fields.
+While it’s possible to resolve cross-browser issues, the fundamental design of contenteditable requires a significant amount of work to migrate from traditional form fields.

 This proposal (or set of proposals) aims to bridge the gap; extending existing <input> & <textarea> elements functionality so that developers do not need to reach for contenteditable (or other hacks) quite so often, in the hope that the web retains a high degree of accessibility into the future.